-Royal Arsenal Riverside will deliver nearly 5,000 new homes, as well as a hotel, office and retail space and a community centre.
+Royal Arsenal Riverside will deliver nearly 5,000 new homes, as well as a hotel, office and retail space.

 The redevelopment of Spray Street will create a new landmark destination and gateway to Woolwich town centre.
 It will include over 650 new homes, restaurants, offices, shops, cafes, leisure facilities such as a cinema, and new and improved public spaces.

 The Woolwich Estates regeneration project consists of the demolition and redevelopment of the Connaught, Morris Walk and Maryon Road and Grove estates.

 The Council is planning to build a new leisure centre in Woolwich.
 The new centre will replace the existing Waterfront Leisure Centre and will be situated on the current site of Viscount House, next to General Gordon Square.
 The Waterfront Leisure Centre will remain open until the new leisure centre is fully open.